onap/integration/docs/docs_vFW_CNF_CDS.rst

         # Where customization_uuid is the modelCustomizationUuid of the VNf (serviceVnfs response in 2nd postman call from SO Catalog DB)

+.. note:: The required credentials can be retrieved with instruction `Retrieving logins and passwords of ONAP components`_

 - CDS:

     CDS should onboard CBA uploaded as part of VF.